1 Sing the echoes in #1 "Welcome to School"

 Use the rhythm names that you prefer in naming the notes.

-Ask the children to pretend they are a mama kangaroo who's lost her baby.
+Ask students to pretend they are a mama kangaroo who's lost her baby.

 When they hear "looking" or long sounds, they look for baby.

-- while watching think about ways to modify for Zoom or in-person
+While watching, think about ways to modify for Zoom or in-person instruction.

 Adapt the game for your situation.

-Zoom: Ask the children at home to find a stuffed animal to be their partner!
+Zoom: Ask the students at home to find a stuffed animal to be their partner!